The Algarve has worked on “a very diversified offer” to encourage British tourists to visit year-round, according to its minister of tourism.

 As debates around how to tackle overtourism continue in several Mediterranean countries, Gomes acknowledged the importance of the “good perception” of tourism from local communities in the Algarve.

-This links to the destination’s “biggest challenge” which has to do with climate change and the issue of water management on a daily basis, Gomes said, which it has launched several campaigns and initiatives around both for tourists and residents alike.
+This links to the destination’s “biggest challenge” which has to do with climate change and the issue of water management on a daily basis, Gomes said, which it has launched several campaigns and initiatives around both for tourists and residents.

-“Our main goal is to be seen as a sustainable destination, and we will do all the work we can and possible way to reach that goal,” he added.
+“Our main goal is to be seen as a sustainable destination, and we will do all the work we can in every possible way to reach that goal,” he added.

 In future, Gomes said the Algarve would “continue to provide new offers” and promote the region with “a specific bet” on the UK market.